s-macke/CoverFS/README.md

    * make build system
    * cygwin build environment under Windows

-Type `make` to build the binaries.
+Create a build directory and run `cmake path/to/repository` to build the binaries or build directly in the repository by running `cmake .`.
+Afterwards run `make` to compile.

 Run CoverFS
 ===========

 On the server run `./coverfsserver [port]` where [port] is the port the server should listen to.
-On the client run `./coverfs [mountpoint]` where [mountpoint] folder which will contain the content of the filesystem.
+On the client run `./coverfs --host [host] [mountpoint]` where [mountpoint] folder which will contain the content of the filesystem and [host] is the name of the host where coverfsserver is executed.
 Type `--help` for more options.
+The standard port is 62000.

 The first time you run `coverfs` you are asked for a password for the new filesystem.
 The filesystem is stored in the file `cfscontainer` on the server.

 Optional but highly recommened: